Benjamin West: Royal patronage

 Drummond tried to raise subscriptions to fund an annuity for West, so that he could give up portraiture and devote himself entirely to more ambitious compositions.
 Having failed in this, he tried—with greater success—to convince King George III to patronise West.
 West was soon on good terms with the king, and the two men conducted long discussions on the state of art in England, including the idea of the establishment of a Royal Academy.
 The academy came into being in 1768, with West one of the primary leaders of an opposition group formed out of the existing Society of Artists of Great Britain; Joshua Reynolds was its first president.
 In the same year, he was elected to membership in the American Philosophical Society.
 In a story related by Henry Angelo I (1756–1835) in his book of reminiscences, the actor David Garrick, who was a friend of Angelo's father, the Italian sword master Domenico Angelo, memorably sketched for the teenaged Henry the following exchange: one day the painter Francesco Zuccarelli, on one of his visits to Domenico, got into a dispute with his fellow royal academician Johan Zoffany about the merit of West's 1769 painting The Departure of Regulus, his first commission for the king.
 Zuccarelli exclaimed, "Here is a painter who promises to rival Nicolas Poussin", while Zoffany tauntingly replied, "A figo for Poussin, West has already beaten him out of the field."

 In 1772, King George appointed him historical painter to the court at an annual fee of £1,000.
 He painted a series of eight large canvases showing episodes from the life of Edward III for St George's Hall at Windsor Castle, and proposed a cycle of 36 works on the theme of "the progress of revealed religion" for a chapel at the castle, of which 28 were eventually executed.
-The largest group of paintings (seven) from the series is currently in Greenville, SC.
+The largest group of paintings (seven) from the series is currently in Greenville, SC (Bob Jones University Museum & Gallery).
 He also painted nine portraits of members of the royal family, including two of the king himself.
 He was Surveyor of the King's Pictures from 1791 until his death.